nicolaDeCristofaro/punk-gpu-lab/README.md

 ## AI/ML Development Readiness

 Given the growing demand for AI/ML development, this project focuses primarily on supporting development on those workloads.
 If your use case involves training or fine-tuning machine learning models, this setup can provision GPU-enabled EC2 instances (e.g., `g4dn.xlarge`) to accelerate your workflows.

-> This workspace is ideal not only for AI/ML workloads but also for general-purpose remote development.
-You can choose to deploy instances with or without GPU support depending on your needs.

 ### Example Use Case: Fine-Tuning a Vision Model ?